How to Make Strawberry Cakesicles

 - Edible White Paint

 - Edible Glitter (My favorite is Fancy Sprinkles Prism Powder.
-Use CAKEINSPO15 for a discount)
+Use 15CAKEINSPO for a discount)

 - Mix cake scraps with a glop of buttercream in a large bowl.
 You do not need a lot of buttercream because the cake scraps are already sweet enough.
 It will be mushy if you use too much buttercream.
 The buttercream needs to be at room temperature.
 Stop when the mix is not dry anymore.

 - Melt the chocolate in a microwave-safe bowl.
-I usually melt it at a 30-second interval and a 15-second interval until it is melted.
+I usually melt it at 30-second and 15-second intervals until it is melted.
 Do not overheat the chocolate.

-- Apply the green melted chocolate inside of the mold only in the leaf area.
+- Apply the green melted chocolate inside the mold only in the leaf area.

 - Put the mold in the fridge to harden the chocolate quickly for a few minutes to 5 minutes.